Comparing different subgradient methods for solving convex optimization problems with functional constraints: Numerical experiments

 \section{Numerical experiments}

-In this section we report results of numerical experiments obtained by solving convex optimization problem (COP) with functional constraints.
+In this section, we report the results of numerical experiments obtained by solving convex optimization problems (COPs) with functional constraints.
 The experiments are performed in Python 3.9.1.
 The implementation of methods \eqref{alg:sg}, \eqref{alg:dsg} and \eqref{alg:PDS} is available online via the link:

 We use a desktop computer with an Intel(R) Pentium(R) CPU N4200 @ 1.10GHz and 4.00 GB of RAM.
 The notation for the numerical results is given in Table \ref{tab:nontation}.